usbarmory/mxs-dcp/README.md

-The driver is a customized version of the mainline Linux kernel [mxs-dcp](https://github.com/torvalds/linux/blob/master/drivers/crypto/mxs-dcp.c) driver, patched to allow user of the OTPMK released by the SNVS.
+The driver is a customized version of the mainline Linux kernel [mxs-dcp](https://github.com/torvalds/linux/blob/master/drivers/crypto/mxs-dcp.c) driver, patched to allow use of the OTPMK released by the SNVS.

 ¹i.MX23, i.MX28, i.MX6SL, i.MX6SLL, i.MX6ULL, i.MX6ULZ